 The electron gun has to provide the slow wave structure with a beam, which then interacts with the electromagnetic wave existing in the structure and finally is collected in the collector.
 In order to enable the interaction, the particles' velocity has to match the EM-wave's velocity on the circuit.
 This velocity can a priori be found out via a dispersion analysis, explained in the article "Periodic Eigenmode Simulation of a Traveling Wave Tube".
 The necessary velocity determines the voltage to be applied.
 The electron gun then has to be designed in a way, that the emitted current is maximized....

 The potentials applied to the metal bodies result in the electric potential distribution (isolines) and the electrostatic field (arrows) shown in figure 4.
 This electric field serves for accelerating the particles to the desired velocity.
 During the emission process the electron cloud in front of the cathode is taken into account by means of a space charge limited emission.
-Furthermore the beam's space charge throughout the calculation domain is considered via a gun iteration available in the tracking code of CST PS.
+Furthermore the beam's space charge throughout the calculation domain is considered via a gun iteration available in the tracking code of CST PARTICLE STUDIO (CST PS).

 In order to keep the beam focused a periodic permanent magnet (PPM) stackup is applied as explained above.
 The resulting magnetic field is shown in figure 5 (left).
 Additionally a 1D description of the longitudinal field vs. longitudinal axis is depicted on the right.